-Operating results and other financial data are presented for the principal business segments of the Company for the three and six months ended June 30, 1999.
+principal business segments of the Company for the three and nine months ended September 30, 1999 and 1998.
 These segments are categorized by line of business which also corresponds to how they are operated.
 The segments include (i) the Lending Division, which primarily originates loans to small business enterprises, primarily in the lodging industry and (ii) the Property Division which owns commercial properties in the lodging industry.
 Prior to June 30, 1998, the Company's business activities consisted solely of the Lending Division.
-Due to the allocation of interest based on the relative total assets of each division, the net income of the lending division for periods in the current year are not comparable to prior periods.
-The Company's business segment data for the three and six months ended June 30, 1999 is as follows:
+Due to the allocation of interest based on the relative total assets of each division, the net income of the lending division for periods in the current year is not comparable to prior periods.
+The Company's business segment data for the three and nine months ended September 30, 1999 and 1998 is as follows: